puckzxz/NotAnotherAnimeTheme/README.md

 3. Place the theme file inside of the BetterDiscord `themes` folder.
 4. Restart the Discord client either by right clicking the tray icon and clicking "Quit Discord" or by pressing Ctrl+R inside the client.
 5. Go to User Settings in Discord > Themes > Select `NotAnotherAnimeTheme v3.2 by puckzxz#2080`

+### For Powercord
+1. Assuming that Powercord is installed, clone this repository and run ``powercord_install.sh`` or ``powercord_install.bash`` depending on your Operating System.
+2. Great!
+NotAnotherAnimeTheme is now installed on your Discord client!
+If it's running, restart it for the changes to take place.

 ## FAQ